KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

 The Autonomous Data Warehouse is based on  a converged database model that has native support for all modern data types and the latest development paradigms built into one product.
 It supports spatial data for location awareness, JSON and XML for document store type content streams for IoT device integration, in-memory technologies for real-time analytics, and of course, traditional relational data.
 By providing support for all of these data types, the converged Autonomous Data Warehouse can run all sorts of workloads from analysis of event streams to discovery of relationships across domains to blockchain processing to time series analysis and machine learning.

-In this section of the workshop you are going to work with some semi-structured data which is in a common format called **JSON**.
+In this section of the workshop, you are going to work with some semi-structured data which is in a common format called **JSON**.

 ### What is JSON?

 This format is probably the most commonly used way to manage data sets that are typically semi-structured in terms of the way they are organized.
 This format is an open standard file format which is typically used to simplify the way information can be moved around the web.
 It resembles human-readable text where data points consist of attribute–value pairs and/or arrays.
-It is a very common data format and it has wide range of applications.
+It is a very common data format and it has a wide range of applications.

 JSON is a language-independent data format.
 It was derived from JavaScript, but many modern programming languages include code to generate and parse JSON-format data.
 For more information see here: [https://en.wikipedia.org/wiki/JSON](https://en.wikipedia.org/wiki/JSON).